Frequently Asked Questions (FAQs)

 Secondary level contestants may further prepare themselves for the challenge by working out the workbook that leads to an MQF3 certification – check the accreditation section.

 Contestants register by filling their details in the form available in the registration section within the respective category: Secondary, Post-Secondary or Undergraduate.

 Registration for the Secondary category will be done by the students, together with their parents/guardians.
 The students’ Computing teacher will then be notified and approve the registration.
 Registrations for the secondary category are open to three contestants per school and two contestant per private tutor.

-Contestants can bring in books and notes or access online resources as needed during the event.
+Contestants can use books and notes or access online resources as needed during the event.
 The aim is to create a realistic coding scenario, similar to industry reality and to move the focus from learning-by-rote to learning problem-solving.

 Despite being an open-book competition, participants cannot communicate to ask for direct help via any online communication tool, as per rules and regulations.